Georgian wine PDO

 - Georgian herb-based salads, pkhali, and khachapuri

-- Soft cheeses like nadughi or young sulguni
+- Soft cheeses such as nadughi or young sulguni

-- Pairs well with vegetable stews, lentil dishes, or lightly spiced rice plates
+- Vegetable stews, lentil dishes, or lightly spiced rice-based meals

 Summary